Fake-GitHub-Admin/SQL-Week3-Practice/README.md

 4/16: SQL is now running, for now I will just make updates to my webpage, get down all the SQL content basics, and figure out what project to work on next.
 4/16 : End Date

+4/16: Update to Webpage as been provided, more to come for sure apologies for this week's setback, just need to clarify what I want to do while having the my webpage updated and learning other languages by the side to build different projects.